adipixel/k-nearest-events-finder/README.md

 3. Run `python project.py`
 The program will generate the input data and display the locations of all events.
 Then, it will ask to enter the location of the user in the format of `x, y` (range is -10 to 10)
-4. Enter the user location co-ordinates adn hit enter
+4. Enter the user location co-ordinates and hit enter
 5. Boom! the five nearest events will appear.

 Example Results: